frankcohen/EleksTubeIPSHack/README.md

 ![Photo of the EleksTube IPS sitting on a desktop displaying Nixie Tube images](docs/images/EleksTubeIPS.jpg)

 [EleksMaker](https://eleksmaker.com/) designed it to appear to have a [Nixie Tube display](https://en.wikipedia.org/wiki/Nixie_tube).
 Of course, it's all an ingenious fake!
 An ESP32 processor drives 6 TFT LCD displays.
 USB C connectors provide power and communication to a FTDI microcontroller programmer using a pre-programmed bootloader.
-The environment is familiar to anyone who uses Arduino microcontroller boards, C/C++ languages, Arduino IDE, and the ESP32 processor.
+The environment is familiar to users of Arduino microcontroller boards, C/C++ languages, Arduino IDE, and the ESP32 processor.

 The board features 3 push buttons for set-up configuration, a power button, a real-time clock with battery backup, a power control chip to dim the displays, and 6 screens.
 The screens are IPS 1.14 Inch 8PIN Spi Hd Tft Lcd-screen with ST7789 driver IC.
 They display 135 by 240 pixels and are supported by the TFT_eSPI library.